What is National Boss’s Day?

 Bosses are the butt of our jokes and bear the brunt of our frustration — but there are some good ones out there, and we celebrate them every October 16, on National Boss’s Day.
 Our term for the person who sends out memos and signs our paychecks first entered American English around 1640, where it referred to a ship’s captain.
 In both the 1880s and then again in the 1950s, “boss” was also used slangily to describe something cool or excellent, so if you are blessed with a (metaphorically) bitchin’ boss, you could call ‘em a boss boss.
 Or Boss Squared.
 Whatever you call them, do at least a little something for the boss in your life — at the very least, it’ll earn you brownie points.
-You can grumble about them the rest of the year, but take one day to celebrate your supervisor on National Boss’s Day, October 16.

-How to Celebrate National Boss's Day
+National Boss's Day Activities

 1. Chip in to make their days great